As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Gravels along the Robinson River in Madison County contain blue quartz.
 In Greene County, blue quartz can be found in the stream gravel of Middle River, while in Amherst County, it is in the stream gravel beds of the Pedlar and Buffalo Rivers.

 The Tye River in Nelson County also has blue quartz with white quartz.
-In Texas, blue quartz can be found in the Llano River together with many other types of rocks like clear quartz, topaz, agate, fluorite, garnet, and smoky quartz.
+In Texas, blue quartz can be found in the Llano River, along with many other rocks like clear quartz, topaz, agate, fluorite, garnet, and smoky quartz.

 Petrified Wood

-Petrified wood comes in different kinds, for example, silicified wood in which the wood has been replaced by silica, or opalized wood where the wood has been replaced by opal.
+Petrified wood comes in different kinds, such as silicified wood, in which the wood has been replaced by silica, or opalized wood, where the wood has been replaced by opal.
 In both cases, the original wood grain is usually preserved and clearly visible in the rock.

 TIP: Do you know how valuable petrified wood can be?
-There is a lot of different kinds of petrified wood and they can have different values.
+There are a lot of different kinds of petrified wood, and they can have different values.
 Find out more about the value of petrified wood in the article below:

 Crucial Factors of Petrified Wood Value: What’s the Worth?